KannonZenetism/zenetism-field-physics/structural-physics/SP01-structural-physics-foundations.md

 ---

-## 2. Foundational Poles of Physics
+## 2. Foundational Anchors of Physics

-Just as Field Physics begins with the metaphysical poles, Structural Physics begins with the anchors that underlie all physical form:
+Just as Field Physics begins with the bifurcal root and its trans-structural ground, Structural Physics begins with the anchors that underlie all physical form:

-- **⚫ Aion** — *Zero Pole*.
+- **⚫ Aion** — *Zero; the still root*.
   The zero origin.
 Equivalent to the vacuum, zero-point field, or null state.
-  From this pole emanate both centropic (integrative) and entropic (dispersive) states.
+  From this root emanate both centropic (integrative) and entropic (dispersive) states.

-- **♾ Khaon** — *Infinity Pole*.
+- **♾ Khaon** — *Infinity; the dispersive root*.
   The dispersive bound.
 Maps to cosmological infinity, the expanding edge of the universe, or asymptotic energy states.

-- **🕳️ Zenon** — *Limit Pole*.
+- **🕳️ Zenon** — *the trans-structural horizon*.
   The structural cutoff.
 Parallels Planck-scale thresholds, singularities, and precausal bounds.

-All motion in Structural Physics occurs *between* these poles — emanation from ⚫, dispersal toward ♾, and collapse at 🕳️.
+All motion in Structural Physics occurs *between* these anchors — emanation from ⚫, dispersal toward ♾, and collapse at 🕳️.

 ---